-If your child contracts a communicable illness, please inform Exploris staff immediately so that we may inform other parents of their child's possible exposure and help parents make informed decisions about their child(ren)'s health.
+If your child contracts a communicable illness, please inform Exploris staff immediately so that we may inform other parents/guardians of their child's possible exposure and help them make informed decisions about their child(ren)'s health.

-If your child has a fever, vomiting, diarrhea or other adverse symptoms, please keep your child at home to recover for at least 24 hours.
+If your child has a fever of 100.4 or higher, vomiting, diarrhea or other adverse symptoms, please keep your child at home to recover for at least 24 hours.
 We require that they be free of such symptoms without the aid of medication or fever reducer before they return to school.
 If such symptoms develop at school, you will be asked to pick up your child.
 Before sending your child to school, be sure they feel well enough to have a positive, productive day in a manner considerate of the health of others.